fhiso/sources-and-citations/citation-elements.md

 Range               `http://www.w3.org/2001/XMLSchema#integer`
 ------              -----------------------------------------------------------

+{.ednote}  Should this use `xsd:positiveInteger` instead?
+If so, this type should be mentioned in [Basic Concepts].

 Applications *must not* assume they know the *range* of a *citation element term* unless they have received both a `elementRangeSize` and a matching number of distinct `elementRangeMember`s.